Historic Burn Pit Legislation to pass in coming days, ties to Pa. veteran

 To combat that, the bill will add 23 illnesses immediately and then gradually add more each fiscal year until 2025.

 “You know who made this happen?
 Families made this happen.
-Scott Laird and his memory, his family, his wife and families like the Laird family across the country, they made this happen.
+Scott Laird and his memory, his family, his wife, and families like the Laird family across the country, made this happen.
 Make no mistake about it,” said Casey.

 If your loved one who served passed due to these toxic burn pits, you are still eligible to appeal denied V-A claims.